miku/microblob/README.md

 microblob is a key-value store that serves documents from a file over HTTP.

-We encountered some problems with [memcachedb](http://memcachedb.org/), which is a great solution, nonetheless.
-We used [memcldj](https://github.com/miku/memcldj) to insert data into memcachedb in bulk.
-Approaching 100 million documents (0.5-10k each), memcachedb inserts would slow down significantly.
+Previously, we used [memcachedb](http://memcachedb.org/), which is a great solution.
+With [memcldj](https://github.com/miku/memcldj) it was simple to insert data into memcachedb in bulk.
+However, approaching 100 million documents each between 500b and 20000b in size, memcachedb inserts would slow down considerably.

 *Requirements*

-* Fast to rebuild from scratch.
+* Fast to rebuild from scratch, from a single file.
 * Fast to insert additional documents, independent of current size.
-* Low memory footprint during bulk inserts.
+* Low memory footprint during inserts.
 * Scale up *and down* with RAM.
-It should be usable on a small spec machine, but use lots of RAM, if available.
+It should be usable on a small spec machine, but use utilize memory, if available.
-* Serve 100s of millions of documents.
+* Serve 100 million or more documents.

 *Tradeoffs*